moby/moby/docs/reference/api/docker_remote_api_v1.24.md

 -   **ExposedPorts** - An object mapping ports to an empty object in the form of:
       `"ExposedPorts": { "<port>/<tcp|udp>: {}" }`
 -   **StopSignal** - Signal to stop a container as a string or unsigned integer. `SIGTERM` by default.
+-   **MaxBandwidth** - Maximum network egress bandwidth of the container in bytes per second (Windows daemon only).
 -   **HostConfig**
     -   **Binds** – A list of volume bindings for this container.
 Each volume binding is a string in one of these forms:
            + `host_path:container_path` to bind-mount a host path into the container